Yale University

 Overview

 The Yale Single Sign-On (SSO) system is the primary authentication gateway for the entire Yale community — serving over 35,000 students, faculty, and staff every day.
-As the digital front door to Yale's services, it needed to reflect Yale's brand identity, provide a seamless experience across devices, and maintain the highest security standards.
+As the critical entry point to Yale's services, it had to be reliable, accessible, and trustworthy at institutional scale.

 The login page is the most frequently used page at Yale, yet it was failing to meet basic usability and accessibility standards.